AnryYang/anryyang.github.io/_pages/about.md

 ======
 - Data management and analytics
   - similarity search in graph data
-- Data mining and machine learning
+- Graph mining and learning
-  - clustering and network embedding
+  - community detection and network embedding

 Doctoral Thesis
 ======